tombuko/marPy/README.md

 service](https://opendata.dc.gov/pages/mar-webservices) with geocoding
 and address verification operations.

-The `marPy` package gives Python users a set of fuctions to interact with the MAR web service.
+The `marPy` package gives Python users an object that returns MAR attributes that can be used to enrich an existing data process.
-The MAR web service is free to use and requies no credentialing.
+The MAR web service is free to use and requires no credentialing.

 ## Limitations